 On receipt of an incoming message, the visual inspection of the header reveals the message is not for here but another recipient the tape must be retransmitted onward.
 The routing rules determine which outgoing link to another message centre is selected when the message is forwarded.
 It might be necessary to transit via a number of message centres to find the intended recipient.

 A torn tape message centre was a very efficient way to achieve full message routing throughout a network of locations without having to connect every one to the others.
 It is very flexible too as the operators can use their intelligence to work around a fault or non functioning centre.

 When the UKWMO telegraph network was introduced in 1968 it was piggy backed on the existing speech network using Speech plus Duplex technology ( S+DX ).
-The actual network connecting the 25 Group Headquarters in the UK had 53 links.
-This economy of scale was possible as only adjacent headquarters were connected together.
-It still enabled a message to be sent from any point to another via one or more tandem relay points.
-Whereas a fully interconnected system would have required 300 links costing six times more, even though many links between remote points may never have carried a message.
+A fully interconnected network connecting the 25 Group Headquarters in the UK would have required 300 links even though many links between remote points may never have carried a message.
+The actual network had 53 links, this economy of scale was possible as only adjacent headquarters were connected together, reducing the cost to a sixth, but it still enabled a message to be sent from any point to another via one or more tandem relay points.

 A teleprinter of the cold war era was a large Electro-mechanical device resembling an electric typewriter.
 There was a large public network of machines in the UK, which due to the high cost was almost exclusively for business use.
 The UK public network was dial up in a similar way to the telephone network but the two networks were not connected.
 Some large companies had the own independent network which more than likely used Post Office leased private circuits.
 The Post Office Telegrams division had its own 'TASS' private network up until the 1970's, used for sending public telegrams.
 This used Creed 47 designated as British Post Office No.11 machines that printed on a thin strip of gummed paper for sticking onto the telegram document.